 TYPES OF CASES

-If you have been hurt on another’s someone else’s property and the proprietor failed to alert you of the potential danger, the proprietor could be found negligent and responsible.
+If you have been hurt on someone else’s property and the proprietor failed to alert you of the potential danger, the proprietor could be found negligent and responsible.
 Premise liability lawsuits cover an array of mishaps; however “slip and fall” scenarios are the most typical.
 Obtaining litigation funding can be key to pay your bills.

 This kind of personal injury can happen on private or public premises and might be due to irregular or broken walkways, badly lighted paths, slick or unstable flooring, potholes, torn carpeting or rugs, or even bad weather.